 - Kooth is a fantastic free online mental health and wellbeing service for young people aged 10 to 25.
 It’s a place to get advice, information and support 24/7.
-Your child can chat to a friendly, qualified counsellor Monday to Friday between 12noon to 10pm and Saturday and Sunday between 6 to 10pm.
+Watch their video to understand how Kooth can support your child with their mental health and wellbeing.

 - Access Moodspark.org.uk to learn about mental health and find tips and resources to keep emotionally healthy.